Komodo/komodo-website/src/pages/blog/2014-09/the-history-of-komodo.html.md

 ## Version 4.x - 2007 to 2008

 Finally, we have our File Explorer, or as we tend to call it; "Places".
-Komodo 4 didn't do much about it's UI, it instead focussed entirely on functionality.
+Komodo 4 didn't do much about its UI, it instead focussed entirely on functionality.

 Notable changes were: